Updated: Jun 16

 Now, most original stories take elements of others, we know this, but how do the writers and producers get it down on paper?
 How do they have something substantial, other than a vague idea, since you can easily make up an entire universe in your head?
 That’s easy.
 They get a second opinion.
 Sometimes when a writer is stuck for ideas, or they don’t know how to develop a more coherent plot, they get a fellow writer or producer to help them out.

-Of course, a lot of the time they can hit and miss, when it comes to confiding in someone about a potential idea for a film, but that’s probably because they’re looking in the wrong places.
-If a writer really wants to develop a good film, or at least one they think will be good, they’d need to get the opinion of someone they can trust, especially in the professional sense.
+Of course, a lot of the time they can be a hit and miss when it comes to confiding in someone about a potential idea for a film, but that’s probably because they’re looking in the wrong places.
+If a writer really wants to develop a good film or at least one they think will be good, they’d need to get the opinion of someone they can trust, especially in the professional sense.
 A mentor, if you will.
 In this way, the idea is no longer theirs, and the script for a film will be born.

 That’s why, a film cannot be solely credited to one person, since it is a collective idea, and was created with the creative input of everyone who worked on the film’s development.

 Alright, so you have your plot, you have your crew and you have your actors, but how do you make sure you retain them?
 One word…Money.
 In film, especially in professional filmmaking, with studios and distribution companies lining up to sell the film (basically Hollywood), your cast and crew, even your partner producers, all demand some sort of payment.
 Mostly it’s monetary, but if you’re just starting out how do you get those funds?
 In many cases, it’s through fundraisers and crowdfunding websites like Kickstarter or Indiegogo, that is if you don’t already have the funds in your pocket.